Ironsides/ironsides/CONTRIBUTING.md

 3. A Portable Document Format file with annotations
 4. A patch generated with `git format-patch`

 If you send edits in hard copy, _please, for the love of God, print legibly_!
-The maintainer is a busy practicing attorney, and will recycle illegible submissions.
+The facilitator is a busy practicing attorney, and will recycle illegible submissions.

 Please also make use of standard edit marks, such as those described by The Texas Law Review's _Manual on Usage & Style_, _The Chicago Manual of Style_, or a nationally known financial printer's manual.
 Helpfully indicate in your e-mail or cover page what edit marks you have used.

 Whether you send by e-mail or postal mail, make sure to identify the version number of the Ironsides documents that you began to edit.

 In addition to your markup and comments, please include your name, e-mail address, and the statement described under "Copyright" above.
-The maintainer will use your e-mail address to confirm receipt and notify you if a Pull Request (an Issue that includes proposed changes) is created on GitHub for your proposal.
-The maintainer will not share your e-mail address with anyone.
+The facilitator will use your e-mail address to confirm receipt and notify you if a Pull Request (an Issue that includes proposed changes) is created on GitHub for your proposal.
+The facilitator will not share your e-mail address with anyone.

-The maintainer will endeavor to process e-mail and postal submissions as quickly as possible in order received.
+The facilitator will endeavor to process e-mail and postal submissions as quickly as possible in order received.
 Please be patient.

 ##### Anonymous and Claimable Proposals

-Unless you specify otherwise, the maintainer will post every e-mail and postal mail proposal to GitHub as a Pull Request with mention of your name.
-The maintainer may take steps to verify that the proposal comes from the author named.
+Unless you specify otherwise, the facilitator will post every e-mail and postal mail proposal to GitHub as a Pull Request with mention of your name.
+The facilitator may take steps to verify that the proposal comes from the author named.

-The maintainer will process your proposal differently if you write "This proposal is [type of proposal listed below]." in your e-mail or cover letter.
+The facilitator will process your proposal differently if you write "This proposal is [type of proposal listed below]." in your e-mail or cover letter.

 1. *Anonymous*.
-The maintainer will post your proposal to GitHub as a Pull Request with mention that it was made anonymously.
+The facilitator will post your proposal to GitHub as a Pull Request with mention that it was made anonymously.

 2. *Claimable*.
-If you provide a secret passphrase of at least 5 English words, the maintainer will retain the passphrase in secret and post your proposal as if it were made anonymously.
-On later receipt of the passphrase and a request to claim the proposal, the maintainer will identify claimant as the author of the proposal.
+If you provide a secret passphrase of at least 5 English words, the facilitator will retain the passphrase in secret and post your proposal as if it were made anonymously.
+On later receipt of the passphrase and a request to claim the proposal, the facilitator will identify claimant as the author of the proposal.

 If you submit an anonymous or claimable proposal, be sure to include your name nonetheless.
-The maintainer may discard submissions that introduce substantial new changes without an attributable statement described by "Copyright" above.
+The facilitator may discard submissions that introduce substantial new changes without an attributable statement described by "Copyright" above.

-## Maintainer
+## Facilitator

 Kyle E. Mitchell (@kemitchell on GitHub) maintains Ironsides.